exposit/pythia-oracle/README.md

 ### Be sure to make a separate back up of your saves folder before upgrading to a new version!!!
+NOTE: There's an issue with Kivy that makes scrolling left or right in a scrollview fail.
+To move the map around on a Mac trackpad, do a two finger press and drag.

 ### Pythia-Oracle 0.6.0
 Project page is [here](https://exposit.github.io/pythia-oracle/).
 My blog is [here](https://exposit.github.io/katamoiran/).
-Eventually I'll make a more detailed project page.
-Likely, anyway.

 #### What is it?

-Pythia is a framework to run solo adventures.
+Pythia is a framework to run solo adventures and generate content for sandbox campaigns.
 It uses Python 2.7 and Kivy and will probably run on any platform they will.
-I wrote it with two goals in mind; first, I wanted to be able to generate content on the fly for my multi-player sandbox campaign while keeping track of that content and second, I wanted to be able to run solo characters through adventures that would surprise me.
+I wrote it with two goals in mind; first, I wanted to be able to generate content on the fly for my group sandbox campaign while keeping track of that content and second, I wanted to be able to run solo characters through adventures that would surprise me.
 There are many great GM emulating tools out there, software and print.
 This is what works for me.

 #### Solo RPG Gaming!
 How does that even work?

-The basic procedure I use is pick a system, make a character, fire this program up, and start asking questions.
-Type in a question like "Am I in a room?" and hit the "???" button.
+The basic procedure I use is pick an RPG system (usually Scarlet Heroes), make a character, fire this program up, and start asking questions.
+Type in a question like "Am I in a cave?" and hit the "???" button.
 If the answer is yes, type in a room description.
-If no, maybe the hero is in a cave.
+If no, maybe the hero is in a castle.
 Or a spaceship.
 Or in a forest.
 Ask again to find out!

 ... or don't.
 You can play however you want to!
 Pythia just seeks to facilitate that play.
-You can also use it to generate random content for a multi-player campaign.

 #### How do I install this?